FinMasters content is free. When you purchase through referral links on our site, we earn a commission. Advertiser Disclosure

 Investor / Charts

 A final point to consider is simplicity.
-It’s very easy to get side-tracked by all the different criteria you can use to filter stocks.
+It’s easy to get distracted by all the different stock criteria.
 A screener is a tool to help you find the stocks that fit your strategy, not a tool to create new strategies.
 Choose your strategy first and then use a handful of filters to find the shares that fit that strategy.

 0 Comments